-11. Record details of the type of emitters or sprinklers fitted
+Record details of the type of dripline, emitters or micro sprinklers fitted

 Usually all sprinklers fitted in a micro-irrigation system should be the same.
-More than one type of emitter is often a sign of system failure, in particular sprinkler or emitter blockage.
+More than one type of emitter is often a sign of poorly managed system maintenance, in particular sprinkler or emitter blockage, which will likely lead to system performance failure.